-The purpose of the contest is to encourage and promote quality hay production.
+The purpose of our annual Quality Hay Contest is to encourage and promote quality hay production.
 The contest is open only to Georgia Farm Bureau members who produce dry Bermuda grass hay (all types/varieties) on their farm.
 The entry fee is $20 per sample and is required to cover the cost of lab analysis.
 Contest winners will be announced at the Georgia Farm Bureau Annual Meeting at Jekyll Island in December.

 All entries will be tested at the University of Georgia using the Relative Forage Quality (RFQ) system to determine total digestibility.
 It is imperative that each sample be as dry as possible before sealing in a zip lock bag.
 High moisture will accelerate the build-up of mold on the sample and will cause it to be disqualified.
-Entries must be submitted to the Georgia Farm Bureau Federation, Commodities/Marketing Department by no later than October 30, 2016.
+Entries must be submitted to the Georgia Farm Bureau Public Policy Department by no later than October 31, 2018.

-Producers who enter the Hay Contest can receive a free listing in the 2017 GFB Hay Directory.
+Producers who enter the Hay Contest can receive a free listing in the Georgia Farm Bureau Hay Directory.

 Previous first place winners are not eligible to win any prize category in the contest for a period of three years following their win.
 However, a previous winner may enter his hay sample for the purpose of having it officially graded.
 Any producer submitting more than one sample can only place in the top 5 with one sample but will receive analysis for all submitted samples.

 - Participants must be a Georgia Farm Bureau Member.

 - Only hay produced in Georgia is eligible to enter.